Weather radar

-Weather radar, also called weather surveillance radar (WSR) and Doppler weather radar, is a type of radar used to locate precipitation, calculate its motion, and estimate its type (rain, snow, hail etc.).
+A weather radar, also called weather surveillance radar (WSR) and Doppler weather radar, is a type of radar used to locate precipitation, calculate its motion, and estimate its type (rain, snow, hail etc.).
 Modern weather radars are mostly pulse-Doppler radars, capable of detecting the motion of rain droplets in addition to the intensity of the precipitation.
 Both types of data can be analyzed to determine the structure of storms and their potential to cause severe weather.

-During World War II, radar operators discovered that weather was causing echoes on their screen, masking potential enemy targets.
+During World War II, radar operators discovered that weather was causing echoes on their screens, masking potential enemy targets.
 Techniques were developed to filter them, but scientists began to study the phenomenon.
 Soon after the war, surplus radars were used to detect precipitation.
-Since then, weather radar has evolved on its own and is now used by national weather services, research departments in universities, and in television stations' weather departments.
-Raw images are routinely used and specialized software can take radar data to make short term forecasts of future positions and intensities of rain, snow, hail, and other weather phenomena.
+Since then, weather radar has evolved and is used by national weather services, research departments in universities, and in television stations' weather departments.
+Raw images are routinely processed by specialized software to make short term forecasts of future positions and intensities of rain, snow, hail, and other weather phenomena.
 Radar output is even incorporated into numerical weather prediction models to improve analyses and forecasts.